ringooai/open-vocabularies/README.md

+> [!CAUTION]
+> This project is currently under active development.
+Expect breaking changes and potential backward incompatibility as we evolve.

 # 🍎 exam-vocabularies

 Open-source, community-driven vocabulary datasets for major language proficiency exams (TOEIC, JLPT, HSK, etc.).
 These datasets are used to power the vocabulary features in the [Ringoo](https://ringoo.ai) app.